 - Move the slider all the way down to Never notify and click on OK to save changes.

-- Press Windows Key + R and enter gpedit.msc.
-Press Enter or click OK.
+- Press Windows + R to open a new Run window then type gpedit.msc and click OK.

 Keep in mind that Not configured is the normal state for these settings.
 If all three settings are set to Not configured, there’s no need to change them.

-According to users, you might be able to fix this problem by running an SFC scan.
+According to users, you might be able to fix this problem by running the SFC DISM scan.
 Sometimes your Windows installation can become corrupted, causing the Windows Troubleshooter has stopped working to appear.
-However, you should be able to fix this problem by doing the following:

-- Press Windows Key + R and enter regedit.
-Press Enter or click OK.
-Registry Editor will now open.
+- Press Windows Key + R and enter regedit then click OK.

 If the value data is already set to 23c00, your registry is configured properly and this solution doesn’t apply to you.